inBeat/inbeat-website/content/top-influencers/tiktok/nutrition/canada/_index.md

 ---
-title: Top 10 Nutrition TikTok Influencers In Canada In 2023
+title: Top 10 Nutrition TikTok Influencers In Canada In 2024
 description: >-
-  Find top nutrition TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #nutritiontips #dietitian #plantbased.
+  Find top nutrition TikTok influencers in Canada in 2024.
+Most popular hashtags: #fyp #dietitian #nutritiontips #plantbased.
 platform: TikTok
-hits: 32
+hits: 30
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 32 TikTok influencers like this in Canada for you to contact.
+text_bottom: Our platform has 30 TikTok influencers like this in Canada for you to work with.
 profiles:
   - username: "michellejaelinrd"
     fullname: >-